nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 Recently, [Jeremy Mason](https://www.linkedin.com/pulse/language-policy-google-lets-go-jeremy-manson-ffmac/?trackingId=8vWpNw4USImSRBV7MXwi%2BQ%3D%3D) and [Sameer Ajmani](https://www.linkedin.com/pulse/gos-early-growth-2012-2016-sameer-ajmani-oxtjc/) wrote about the saga to make Go one of Google’s internal languages.

 I thought I would write about the perspective of an SRE, framework developer and early adopter.
+All information I'm sharing is related to systems that Google already documented publicly, so I don't think I'm revealing any secrets.
+There are some important parts of this story (e.g: envelope) that I haven't seen mentioned elsewhere so I won't discuss them.

 ## Go in 2009